roku674/landbruget.dk/backend/README.md

 ## (WIP) Gold layer
 - If a process uncovers the identity of anonymised individuals or companies through the cross-matching of datasets, reach out to the maintainers before committing data.
-- Data should be fetched from CloudSQL.
+- Data should be fetched from GCS.

 # (WIP) APIs

-## Stack

-We use FastAPI.
+- We use Supabase